-- MS2.6.1 Age groups and/or genders as well as events of the same distance 200 yards or longer may be combined during seeding so that no swimmer has to swim alone and lanes may be filled.
+MS2.6.1 Age groups and/or genders as well as events of the same distance 200 yards or longer may be combined during seeding so that no swimmer has to swim alone and lanes may be filled.
 At the meet referee's discretion, events may be combined by distance and/or stroke.
 An empty lane is not required when combining events.
-[USMS 102.10.1B amd 102.11.2; USA-S 102.1.4 and 102.7.2] - MS2.6.2 Seeding at meets other than national championship meets may be either fast-to-slow or slow-tofast.
+[USMS 102.10.1B amd 102.11.2; USA-S 102.1.4 and 102.7.2]

+- MS2.6.2 Seeding at meets other than national championship meets may be either fast-to-slow or slow-tofast.
 Seeding may differ for sprint and distance events.
 [USMS 102.10.1D; USA-S 102.5.6] - MS2.7 Counters-A swimmer may appoint one counter in any individual event of 16 lengths or more, except the individual medley.
 [USMS 102.10.6A; USA-S 102.6A] - MS2.8 Swimwear-Medical identification items may be worn.
 Modesty wear is prohibited unless a medical or religious exemption has been granted by USMS.
 Only swimwear exemptions granted by USMS shall be eligible for consideration by a referee at USMS competitions.
-[USMS 102.12.1E,

-102.13.9, and 102.12.1C(1); USA-S 102.8.1E and 102.8.1B[1]]

-- MS2.9 Advertising-Products involving tobacco, alcohol, or pharmaceuticals containing drugs banned under IOC or FINA rules may not be advertised, but the advertiser's name only may be used.
+[USMS 102.12.1E, 102.13.9, and 102.12.1C(1); USA-S 102.8.1E and 102.8.1B[1]] - MS2.9 Advertising-Products involving tobacco, alcohol, or pharmaceuticals containing drugs banned under IOC or FINA rules may not be advertised, but the advertiser's name only may be used.
 Offenders may be barred from competition until they comply with this rule.
 Note: USMS does not regulate the number of logos on swimsuits, caps and goggles, does not prohibit wearing the insignia or name of another club or prohibit body advertising such as temporary tattoos or prohibit the advertising of political statements.
-[USMS 102.12.2; USA-S 102.8.3] - MS2.10 Timing system designation-A manual timing system with two watches per lane, each operated by a separate timer, is the minimum requirement.
-[USMS 103.17.2A(3); USA-S 102.24.3A(3)] - MS2.11 Fully integrated, overhead video system backup-If the backup system is a fully stationary overhead video system, the video camera time shall be the official time without adjustment in the event of a primary timing system malfunction.
-[USMS 103.17.3D; USA-S 102.24.4] - MS2.12 Adjustment of Backup Times for Timing System Malfunctions-A backup time adjusted for timing system errors in accordance with 103.17.3C-G may be used as an official time equal to the level of the timing system to which it has been adjusted.
-[USMS 103.18.7 and 103.17.3C-G; USA-S 102.24.1C(2) and 102.24.4D&E]
+[USMS 102.12.2; USA-S 102.8.3] - MS2.10 Timing system designation- USMS records may be established when both the automatic primary and semiautomatic secondary systems fail (no valid button times) if the times are reported by a manual tertiary system using a minimum of two valid watch times.
+USMS Top 10 times may be established when both the automatic primary and semiautomatic secondary systems fail (no valid button times) if the times are reported by a manual tertiary system using a minimum of one valid watch time.
+USMS Top 10 times may be established when the minimum two-button semiautomatic primary system fails (no valid button times) if the times are reported by a manual backup system with three, two, or one valid watch times.
+USMS records may be established when the three-button semiautomatic primary system fails (no valid button times) if the times are reported by a manual backup system with three or two valid watch times. may be established when the times are reported by a manual primary timing system with three valid watch times.
+USMS

-MS 2.13 Records and Top 10
+MS 2.11 Records and Top 10